You are here

 The course consists of four modules and is self-paced.
 Each module includes reading materials, and feature animations to illustrate the content.
 You will be able to share your opinion and thoughts on relevant topics will via the discussion elements throughout the course.

 Your learning will be led by experts from the InnoEnergy ecosystem, authorities in sustainable energy from the worlds of research and industry.
 Faculty for this course include:

 Head of the Ångström Advanced Battery Centre and Professor of Inorganic Chemistry at Uppsala University.
 Main research interests are Li-ion batteries for all applications and 3D microbatteries

 Director of Services, Support and Solutions for Energy Storage Solutions at SAFT.
 Specialities are Li-ion topics, i.e. markets, products, technologies, manufacturing and competitive landscape analysis.

 Researcher at CONICET and Professor at the National University of Jujuy.
 She has a Ph.D. in Chemical Sciences and her work ranges from sustainable mining techniques to development of state-of-the-art batteries

 Head of Process Research; Innovation CSM at Umicore with years of experience in the field of recycling and battery recycling.

 Is it right for you?

-This course has been specifically designed for professionals and researchers who work within the energy ecosystem.
+This course has been specifically designed for professionals, researchers and strategic leaders who work within the energy ecosystem.
 Participants come from many different countries and typical participants include:

 - Graduate and master-students interested in completing their studies with a battery energy storage specialisation